 Using a backer board will improve the quality and accuracy of your work while also ensuring your safety.

 Tip #5: Use Lubricant or Water When Cutting Aluminum

-Lubricate the blade with low viscosity cutting oil to prevent debris buildup and aluminum snagging.
+Lubricate the blade with low viscosity cutting oil or use chain oil substitutes to prevent debris buildup and aluminum snagging.
 Lubrication reduces splintering and prevents blade and aluminum overheating.

 Can I cut aluminum extrusion with a miter saw?